cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 **config load**

-The command *config load* is used to load a configuration following the JSON schema.
-This command loads the configuration from the input file, which defaults to */etc/sonic/config_db.json*, unless specified otherwise.The configuration present in the input file overwrites the already running configuration.
+The command *config load* is used to load a configuration from an input file; the default is */etc/sonic/config_db.json*, unless specified otherwise.
 This command does not flush the config DB before loading the new configuration, rather it performs a *diff* on the existing and applies the new.

 - Usage:
 ```